-You’re enrolled, which means the end is already in sight!
-As you work toward fulfilling your dream of becoming a teacher, it’s not uncommon for a few questions to arise.
+Congrats!
+You’re enrolled, you’re on your way to becoming a teacher!
+As you work toward fulfilling your dream, it’s not uncommon for a few questions to arise.
 Read our Enrolled Candidates FAQ to find the answers you’re looking for!
 We value transparency, so if you have another question not answered on this page, feel free to submit a new question using the form at the bottom on the page.

 Your Pre-Service Training is composed of your online courses known as your Classroom Readiness Training and your 30 hours of Field-Based Experience (FBE), also known as Classroom Observation hours.